socadk/design-practice-repository/activities/DPR-StrategicDDD.md

 * *Customer/Supplier* (a.k.a.
 Customer/Supplier Teams/Development): "One bounded context uses the services of another and is a stakeholder (customer) of that other bounded context.
 As such it can influence the services provided by that bounded context."
 * *Conformist*: "One bounded context uses the services of another but is not a stakeholder to that other bounded context.
 As such it uses "as-is" (conforms to) the protocols or APIs provided by that bounded context."
 * *Anti-Corruption Layer (ACL)*: "One bounded context uses the services of another and is not a stakeholder, but aims to minimize impact from changes in the bounded context it depends on by introducing a set of adapters – an anti-corruption layer."
-* An additional relation is *Separate Ways*, expressing that it has been decided not to collaborate and/or integrate two bounded contexts.

 Summaries of the patterns from the original DDD book as well as a few extensions are available for free download in the book ["Domain-Driven Design Reference"](http://www.domainlanguage.com/wp-content/uploads/2016/05/DDD_Reference_2015-03.pdf), also by E. Evans.
 For instance, Partnership is defined as this "Where development failure in either of two contexts would result in delivery failure for both, forge a partnership between the teams in charge of the two contexts.
 Institute a process for coordinated planning of development and joint management of integration.
 The teams must cooperate on the evolution of their interfaces to accommodate the development needs of both systems.
-Interdependent features should be scheduled so that they are completed for the same release" (@).
+Interdependent features should be scheduled so that they are completed for the same release" An additional relation is *Separate Ways*, expressing that it has been decided not to collaborate and/or integrate two bounded contexts.

 The relationship types are organizational patterns (not technical ones); they differ regarding the following design concerns: